Table of Contents

 Frequently Asked Questions

-Can a MIDI keyboard be used as a synthesizer?
+Do I need both a MIDI keyboard and a synthesizer?